The Golden Bridge Child Migration from Scotland to Canada 1869–1939

 If you know or suspect that your relative was migrated to Canada as a ‘home child’ and you would like more information concerning the family circumstances of that relative or ancestor, Quarriers maintain a genealogy database of children who spent at least some of their childhood in the Orphan Homes of Scotland.

-See Quarriers Genealogy and Records for more information.
+Please contact Quarriers for more information.

 Further Reading